Skip to contents

 # This returns posterior predictive samples

-predictions <- predict(fit_custom_contrast, newdata = new_patients, summary = TRUE)
+predictions <- predict(fit_custom_contrast, newdata = prepared_custom_contrast$data, summary = TRUE)

 4 Stratification for Nuisance Parameters